LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 The same matrix is used as the query, key and value, which can be interpreted as a self-reflective lookup, analogous to asking a query what it thinks is most important about itself.

 But the names aren't so important.
-The query, key and value are each calculated using the dense matrices we stored in the struct based on the input matrices:
+The query, key and value are each calculated using the dense matrices we stored in the struct based on the input matrices:[^dense_multi]
 {% highlight julia %}
 function (mha::MultiheadAttention)(query::A1, key::A2, value::A3) where {
     T, A1 <: AbstractArray{T, 3}, A2 <: AbstractArray{T, 3}, A3 <: AbstractArray{T, 3}}